flyingcircusio/fc-nixos-testing/doc/src/external_net.rst

 ~~~~~~~

 An OpenVPN server needs correct DNS settings (forward and reverse names).
-Contact the :ref:`support` to get this set up.
+Contact the support to get this set up.
 Additional options (like address
 pools) can be set in :file:`/etc/local/openvpn/networks.json`.
 The README file
 in the same directory contains a detailed description of available options.